mbzuai-oryx/Agent-X/generation/README.md

 This directory contains scripts used to generate the **query–reasoning pairs** that form the basis of the Agent-X benchmark.
 The pipeline consists of three main stages:

-- `video_frames.py` — for extracting key frames from videos
+- `video_frames.py`: for extracting key frames from videos
-- `query_generation.py` — for generating realistic, multi-step queries from images
+- `query_generation.py`: for generating realistic, multi-step queries from images and video frames
-- `reasoning_generation.py` — for producing complete step-by-step tool-use reasoning traces in response to the refined queries
+- `reasoning_generation.py`: for producing complete step-by-step tool-use reasoning traces in response to the human refined queries

 ---